Ambricourt

 Ambricourt ([ɑ̃bʁikuʁ]) is a commune in the Pas-de-Calais department in northern France.

-The commune is the setting of Georges Bernanos's 1936 novel The Diary of a Country Priest (Journal d'un curé de campagne).
+The commune is the setting of Georges Bernanos's 1936 novel The Diary of a Country Priest (Journal d'un curé de campagne) and Robert Bresson's 1951 film adaptation of the same name.

 Geography

 A small village situated some 15 miles (24 km) east of Montreuil-sur-Mer, on the D71 E4 road.